achaora/mongodb/README.md

 _Setting up Mongos (DB Router) VM:_

 1. Install Cloudmesh on VM using the instructions found here:  [Quickstart for an Openstack VM](http://cloudmesh.github.io/introduction_to_cloud_computing/cloudmesh/setup/setup_openstack.html) .
 The server running Cloudmesh will serve as the mongos (mongodb router).
-Alternatively, reuse the router server set-up in 1 above as the mongos server to the Sharded MongoDB cluster.
+Alternatively, reuse the router server set-up in 'Set Up 1' above as the mongos server to the Sharded MongoDB cluster.
 If unable to successfully install Cloudmesh on the Openstack VM, spin up 3 new Openstack VMs for the Sharded Cluster and skip steps 1 and 2 in the sub-section below (Setting up Sharded Cluster).
 Then [follow these instructions to install MongoDB on each of the 3 Ubuntu VMs](https://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/).

 _Setting up Sharded (Distributed Database) Cluster:_